7esting/django_tdd/cheat_sheet.md

 **Versioning: After creating the repo on GitHub**

-Initialize the project root and add files to master repo:
+Initialize the project root and add files to master repo :
 ```
 cd /path/to/django_tdd
 git init